dziegel/cpp_event_framework/README.md

         DispatchEvent(PayloadTestEvent::MakeShared(std::vector<uint8_t>({1, 2, 3})));
     }

-### Event pools
+### Event pools (custom allocators)

 It is also possible to use event pools.
-The first step is to declare a pool allocator:
+The first step is to declare a custom allocator:

-    class EventPoolAllocator : public cpp_event_framework::PoolAllocator<EventPoolAllocator>
+    class EventPoolAllocator : public cpp_event_framework::CustomAllocator<EventPoolAllocator>
     {
     };